CSV Export

 |---|---|

-| Date | When the interview was completed |
+| Date | When the conversation record was created |

-| Sentiment | Overall sentiment (positive, negative, neutral, mixed) |
+| Sentiment | Overall sentiment for completed responses when available |

-| Country | The respondent's country (if available) |
+| Country | Respondent country when available |

-| Summary | Pipe-separated question and answer pairs |
+| Summary | Pipe-separated question summaries |

 | Positive Keywords | Positive themes identified by the AI |